moj-analytical-services/rpackage_training/README.md

     x <- pkgname::file/function_name(dataset_name)

-**Exercise 11:** Set up some automated quality assurance checks on your input data to check the the data.frame contains no missing values and the right number and names of columns.
+**Exercise 11:** Set up some automated quality assurance checks on your input data.
+These should check that the the data.frame contains no missing values, that it has the right number of columns, and that these columns have the correct names.
 To do this, copy rows 1-77 and 174 of https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R, amend the contents suitably, run the checks, and lastly push to github.

 # 12. Developing functions